onionmccabbage/pune2025/labs/js_lab.md

 * Remember to prevent the default form behviour

 * Within the event handler, grab the values of the chosen country and cost from the document (you will need to give each of the form elements an id)
-* Build a nice string containing the values
+* Build a nice string containing the chosen values
-* Append this string to the output monitor element
+* Append this string to the 'output' element in the web document

 * If time, every time the user clicks the button, append their choices to a list (or your own UX choice).
 You will probably use
     * document.createElement()